 Wild fish, regardless of species or location, were born in the wild.
 The only place they have ever lived is a lake or stream in nature.
 This is opposed to fish born in hatcheries and later released into wild waters to be caught by anglers.
 Wild fish often have brighter colors and appear healthier than their hatchery counterparts.

-It’s important to remember that fish can be both wild and native, wild but not native, native but not wild, or neither wild nor native.
+It’s important to remember that fish can be both wild and native, wild but not native, and neither wild nor native.
 Many fishermen would agree that the crème de la crème of fishing is to target fish that are both wild and native, but remember that those words aren’t interchangeable.

 The old saying that fish have an extremely short memory can be debunked pretty easily by fishing a heavily-pressured river.